 For those who don’t know, Daihatsu is the truck division of Toyota & Mazda's trucks are all made by Suzuki.
 They all average between 40 - 47 horsepower, which is directly applied to the wheels.

 These trucks will climb the most steep hill imaginable even while loaded down with firewood or sacks of feed without breaking the slightest traction because of the 4×4, differential lock (optional) and Low range gear selector all working together.
 Put it in high gear and you’ll be ready for the road.

 These units will put to shame the best UTV & ATV's on the market.
 Compare the payload capacity, the axles, transmission, top speed, frame construction, hydraulic brakes, turn signals, and windshield wipers with washer, granny low gears 1 through 5 with Reverse and High range gears 1 through 5, to a Kubota, Mule or any other UTV and the mini truck will run circles around them in every single aspect.
 The axles, transmission, frame, suspension and everything else is designed for day after day use on or off road.

 The diff lock acts on the rear differential and makes both left and right rear axles turn together even if one wheel is not in contact with the ground and cannot find traction.

 The axle lock button locks the front wheels to the front axle.
 It’s basically a free-wheeling hub system that you lock and unlock using the axle lock button in the cab, rather than having to get out of the vehicle to turn the front hub locks manually.

 So, if you put the truck in 4WD but do not select axle lock to lock the front hubs, you will still have only 2WD.

 If you are a Washington Buyer we deal with doing all paperwork for you along with collecting 8.7% Sales Tax.

-All Mini Trucks less then 25 years old are strictly for Off-Road USE ONLY.
+All Mini Trucks less then 25 years old are sold for Off-Road Use only per Federal Law.